tytydraco/yessleep/out/I_matched_with_a_guy_on_Hinge_who_went_missing_He_just_messaged_me.md

 The bartender laughed, “Making up for lost time, are we?”

-I arched my brow in confusion.
+I arched one brow.
 “Excuse me?”
 But he had already scurried off to make our drinks.
 I was trying to make sense of the bartender’s snide comment when Austin appeared next to me.

 “Did you order?”